VainF/Torch-Pruning/README.md

 ## How it works

 Torch-Pruning will forward your model with a fake inputs and collect layer information just like ``torch.jit``.
 A dependency graph is established to describe the computational graph and layer relations.
 As pruning a certain layer may affect several different layers (see Quick Start), the dependecy will propogate your pruning operation to other layers automatically and provide a `PruningPlan`.
-All pruning indices will be mapped to correct position if there is ``torch.split`` or ``torch.cat`` in your models.
+All pruning indices will be correctly transformed if there is ``torch.split`` or ``torch.cat`` in your models.

 |  Dependency           |  Visualization  |  Example   |
 | :------------------:  | :------------:  | :-----:    |